How to Write Attractive Rental Listing Descriptions (With Examples)

 4. Use High-Quality Photos

-While you can choose to take the pictures yourself, professionals will always do a better job of it.
+While you can choose to take the pictures yourself, paying a pro is usually worth it.
 Their understanding of correct lighting and angles can make your rooms appear light and spacious.
-If you’re new to real estate photography, your pictures likely won’t showcase the property quite like you’re hoping they will.
+If you’re new to real estate photography, your pictures won’t show off your property the way you hope.

 Choose 2-3 main photos to use in your rental listing.
-Photos of the most appealing areas of your home such as the kitchen, living room, or master bedroom should be a top image.
+The top image should show the most appealing areas of your home, such as the kitchen, living room, or master bedroom.
 You may also want to use a photo of the outside of your home and/or a special amenity like a pool or community clubhouse.

 Unless you make major upgrades or complete a home renovation, you can use your high-quality photos for years to come.